Frequently Asked Questions

 How would you describe the ability to interact with faculty while on campus?

 You will get to know professors not only inside the classroom but outside the classroom as well.
 All MIT Sloan faculty are easily accessible.
-The professors are very open, and students feel comfortable approaching them in their offices and asking about career advice, project ideas, etc. MIT Sloan faculty serve as mentors and advisors to student teams, travel with students on study tours, and provide networking contacts during job searches.
+The professors are very open, and students feel comfortable approaching them in their office hours and asking about career advice, project ideas, etc. MIT Sloan faculty serve as mentors and advisors to student teams, and often can provide networking contacts during job searches.

 How does the CDO help me prepare for the job search?